top of page

 That is not to say there isn’t more you can do to emphasise the delivery of your positioning to your customers, but false positioning will be spotted and exposed very quickly.

 So how do you define your positioning?
-Well – that’s a big project and one that Bean Partners specialise in, I'd recommend you start by mapping your competitors and the likely customer perception of their positioning – that should show you which positions are crowded, and which are unoccupied.
+Well – that’s a big project and one that Bean Partners Ventures Limited specialise in, I'd recommend you start by mapping your competitors and the likely customer perception of their positioning – that should show you which positions are crowded, and which are unoccupied.

 Download Document